 wiring.
 Special watertight connections are necessary to guard against short circuits and

 prevent corrosion.
-Valves should always be enclosed in protective boxes that allow for
+Control valves should always be enclosed in heavy duty valve boxes that allow for

 future inspection and maintenance.
-You would be suprised at the amount of contractors
+There are a surprising amount of contractors

 Koster Irrigation always uses heavy-duty, 3M Grease filled splice kits to safeguard the